 Getting Consent

-When using Harmony, you are the Data Controller.
-This means you are responsible for:
+When using Harmony, your organisation is the Data Controller.
+That means you are responsible for:

-- Complying with local recording laws (e.g., One-party vs. All-party consent).
+- Complying with local recording laws (such as one-party vs. all-party consent jurisdictions).

 - Informing participants that they are being recorded.

-- Obtaining necessary consent before the meeting starts.
+- Obtaining the consent your jurisdiction requires before the meeting starts.

-Legal Note: This guide provides general information.
-Always consult your legal counsel for advice specific to your jurisdiction.
+Legal note: This page provides general orientation.
+Always consult your legal counsel for advice specific to your jurisdiction and use case.

 Best practices for getting consent